metayeti/YABS.js/README.md

 (  **Currently in development** -- NOT production ready )

-## Prerequisites
+## Dependencies

 - [uglify-js](https://www.npmjs.com/package/uglify-js) ( install with "npm -g install uglify-js" )
 - [preprocessor.js](https://www.npmjs.com/package/preprocessor) ( install with "npm -g install preprocessor" )

-( The preprocessor package is only needed if the build leverages the preprocessor. )
+The preprocessor package is only needed if the build leverages the preprocessor.

 ## How it works